An Introduction to the Western Hemisphere Travel Initiative (WHTI): What You Need to Know

+An Introduction to the Western Hemisphere Travel Initiative (WHTI).
 Prior to 2007 American citizens traveling to and from certain countries such as Canada and areas in the Caribbean did not need a passport.
-After 9/11, US government responded with new laws to protect our borders.
+After 9/11, the US government responded with new laws to protect our borders.
 More effectively, identify who comes into the country.

 What is a WHTI Document?

-The Initiative commence in January of 2007 for all air travel.
-By June 2009 the land and sea requirements were put into effect.
+The Initiative commenced in January of 2007 for all air travel.
+By June 2009, the land and sea requirements were put into effect.
 Under (WHTI) a citizen from Canada wishing to enter the US must present one of the following documents: an enhanced driver’s license, an enhanced identification card, a Trusted Traveler Program card, or a Canadian passport.

 Travel between the US and its territories did not change.
 These include Puerto Rico, the Virgin Islands, the Northern Mariana Islands, Guam, Swains Island, and American Samoa.
-The U.S. Government has built a blog just to help traveler’s who need more information on the WHTI here.
+The U.S. Government has built a blog to help travelers who need more information on the WHTI here.